 Begin Depakote tapering only when in a stable condition.
 (See below for more information.)

 Set up a “contract for safety” with a trusted family member or associate before you begin the process.20 (How to set up such an agreement is described in more detail below.)

 Seek inpatient care or at the very least, find a prescriber who is familiar with tapering protocols and willing to help you.
 Close medical monitoring is highly correlated to a successful outcome.28,33

 Discuss other medications you may be taking with your prescriber so your tapering plan can accommodate the best sequence in multiple drug discontinuations in a safe way.
 Inform your prescriber of all drugs taken concurrently including aspirin, antidepressants, antibiotics, oral contraceptives, and any others due to potential drug interactions.3,19,27

 You can ask your prescriber for the lowest dose version of your Depakote to more easily configure reduced doses as your tapering progresses.
-(The lowest dose tablet is the pink oval 125 mg tablets.)
-For extended-release or sprinkle capsules versions, your prescriber can assist with methods of dose reductions for accuracy.
+The lowest dose tablet is the pink oval 125mg tablet.
+For extended-release capsules or sprinkle versions, your prescriber can assist with methods of dose reductions for accuracy.

 The last cuts may be the most difficult.
 Work closely with your physician and go slowly.28,33

 Discuss with your prescriber the option (if needful) to get a bridge medication such as Gabapentin prescribed at points of particular difficulty during the taper.14

 Regular exercise is recommended for positive benefits on mental health.16

 Caffeine from any source should be avoided due to its stimulant properties, and potential effects on interfering with drug metabolism.15

 Avoid marijuana or other recreational drug use18 and eliminate alcohol.
 Alcohol can have harmful interactions with Depakote and disrupt the taper process.19